themattwilliams/website/learn/arazzo/documenting-multiple-apis-using-arazzo.md

 ## Why to use Arazzo

 Continuing our architectural metaphor, consider what happens when a client commissions a building.
 They don't just want to know what each room looks like in isolation—they want to understand how the entire structure functions as a cohesive whole.
 How does foot traffic flow during a busy event?
 Where are the bottlenecks?
 How do service staff navigate from kitchen to dining areas efficiently?
+Learn more about [Why Arazzo Matters](./why-arazzo-matters.md).

 Arazzo addresses this fundamental gap by providing a standardized way to document workflows that use multiple APIs to achieve an outcome or complete a task.
 Until now, API producers have been like architects handing over individual room designs without circulation diagrams: